 2.2.
 Single Turnover Variable Chlorophyll Fluorescence

-A single turnover variable chlorophyll fluorescence (St-ChlF) approach was employed to evaluate the desynchronization of the s-state cycle across a range of phytoplankton species, temperatures, and light levels.
+A single turnover variable chlorophyll fluorescence (St-ChlF) approach was employed to evaluate the progressive desynchronization of the S-State cycle across the range of phytoplankton species and growth temperatures.

-Cultures were loaded into a temperature-controlled cuvette (PolyScience) within a Soliense LIFT-REM fluorometer (Version LIFT-REM 1.0, Soliense Inc).
+A sample of XX mL of each culture was taken for a chlorophyll assay XXXXX.
+Then, samples of YY mL of culture were loaded into a temperature-controlled cuvette (PolyScience) placed within the measurement chamber of a Soliense LIFT-REM fluorometer (Version LIFT-REM 1.0, Soliense Inc).
 The apparatus was covered to block out incident light and cells were acclimated to the dark for a minimum of 30 seconds.
-In a dark regulated state, non-photochemical quenching processes have been fully reversed, and electrons have been passed downstream, leaving all reaction centres open for photochemistry.
-Therefore, when the photosystem receives a photon, the maximum proportion of energy will be partitioned to photochemistry, corresponding to minimum ChlF (Fo) [16].
+In a dark regulated state, non-photochemical quenching processes are relaxed, and electrons have been passed downstream from all PSII centres, leaving all PSII reaction centres open for photochemistry upon receipt of an incident photon.
+Therefore, when if PSII receives a photon, the maximum proportion of energy will be partitioned to photochemistry, corresponding to minimum ChlF (Fo) [16].

-The sample is then exposed to a series of short, high-intensity, evenly-spaced flashes of 445 nm light.
-Each flash consists of a rapid series of sub-saturating flashlets occurring on microsecond timescales [16].
-These flashlets induce the absorption of light by PSII, which then passes electrons downstream to QA-, transiently reducing the pool of electron acceptors and effectively closing PSII for photochemistry[18].
-Closing the photochemistry pathway redirects a greater proportion of energy to ChlF, resulting in maximum ChlF (Fm).
+The sample is then exposed to a series of 32 short, high-intensity, evenly-spaced flashes of 445 nm light.
+Depending upon the spacing between sequential flashes each series occupied XX to YY s.
+Flash series were applied with different spacings, and at different temperatures, with the culture sample replaced for each new measurement temperature.

+Each flash consists of a rapid series of 50-70 sub-saturating flashlets delivered every ZZ microsecond [16], over ~ AA µs.
+These flashlets induce the absorption of light by PSII, which then extracts electrons from H2O, and passes the electrons downstream to QA-, transiently reducing the pool of electron acceptors and effectively closing PSII for photochemistry[18] over a period of ~1000 µs.
+Closing the photochemistry pathway redirects a greater proportion of additional incoming light energy to ChlF, resulting in maximum ChlF (Fm).
 This induction is known as the saturation phase (Figure 1), where the fluorescence yield increases from a minimum (Fo) to a maximum (Fm) [17].
-For each flash, the ChlF minima and maxima can be used to derive the maximum quantum yield of photochemistry in PSII, a secondary ChlF parameter calculated as follows [16]:
+For each flash, the ChlF minima and maxima are extracted using a fitting model (LIFT software version 22.11.11, Soliense Inc; Kolber1998.
+CITATION).
+Fo and Fm can then be used to derive the maximum quantum yield of photochemistry in PSII, a secondary ChlF parameter calculated as follows [16]:

 FvFm=Fm-FoFm (Equation 1)

-The maximum quantum yield represents the efficiency with which PSII can convert absorbed light energy into chemical energy.
-Chlorophyll fluorescence parameters were fitted using LIFT software version 22.11.11 (Soliense Inc).
+The maximum quantum yield represents the efficiency with which an open PSII can convert absorbed light energy into chemical energy.

 Figure 1: Sample chlorophyll fluorescence induction curve

-Each flash delivers one photon to a PSII, initiating a transition between S-states.
+Each flash is short enough, and bright enough, that it delivers, on average, one photon to each PSII, initiating a transition between S-states for each PSII.
 Thus, as sequential flashes are applied to the culture, each individual PSII is driven through the four S-states [18].
-In an idealized culture, the population of PSII cycles synchronously, reflected by an ongoing oscillation in chlorophyll fluorescence with a period of four (Figure 3) [19].
-However, recombination reactions, represent a loss of charge separation, causing a backward slip in the S-state cycling of an individual PSII.
-As more recombination events occur, desynchronization of S-state cycling among the PSII of the population will scramble the periodic changes in ChlF, dampening the observed oscillation [19].
-Prolonged synchronous cycling indicates fewer wasteful recombination reactions and, thus, more efficient photosynthetic energy conversion.
+In an idealized culture, the population of PSII will cycle synchronously, reflected by an ongoing oscillation in chlorophyll fluorescence with a period of four (Figure 3) [19].
+However, a recombination reaction, represent a loss of a charge separation, will cause a missed step in the S-state cycling of an individual PSII.
+As more recombination events occur, desynchronization of S-state cycling among the population of PSII will scramble the periodic changes in ChlF, dampening the observed oscillation of the population level fluorescence.
+[19].
+Prolonged synchronous cycling thus reflects fewer wasteful recombination reactions at the level of each PSII and thus, more efficient photosynthetic energy conversion.

 Figure 3: Repeated single-turnover excitation of variable chlorophyll fluorescence for monitoring the S-state cycling in PSII during photosynthesis